navaneeth-dev/portfolio-v2/src/content/blog/reverse-engineering-icici.md

 ![System.exit functions](../../images/reverse-engineering-icici-system-exit.png)

 After seeing a few of these functions there is a common function `companion.d()`.
 It's called by everything that closes the apps.
+So instead of hooking all the above functions, we can just hook one and get the stacktrace.

 ![Common code](../../images/reverse-engineering-icici-common.png)

 I hook this so I can see what exactly is calling it up the stack.
 So I can hook the parent function and bypass the root detection.
+This was by far the hardest part because there is at least 25 functions that need to be traced up the stack using Frida + JADX.
+I found several ways to bypass Protectt.AI but I will be showing part of the process as the actual process is TOO long and I am not able to retrace what I did lol.

 ```js
 let a = Java.use("ai.protectt.app.security.main.g$a");